staskjs/cacheman-redis-promise/README.md

 # cacheman-redis-primose

-Basically an extension of cacheman-redis module that uses promises and is able to disable caching without messing up all code [cacheman-redis](https://github.com/cayasso/cacheman-redis).
+Basically an extension of [cacheman-redis](https://github.com/cayasso/cacheman-redis) module that uses promises and is able to disable caching without messing up all code.

 ## Instalation